 See all problems of the 2010 Mazda MAZDA5.

-The car involved was a 2009 Mazda Mazda5.
 While driving at 70mph on us23 in michigan, tpms low pressure telltale illuminated.
 Within 30 secs, vehicle began to pull hard to the left.
 Pulled off the side of this 4 lane 70mph highway in the rain to investigate.
 Left front tire completely flat.
 Nut holding the tpms sensor to the rim was missing & had corroded, allowing the tpms sensor to fall inside tire cavity, resulting in rapid air loss.
 Threads of tpms sensor exhibited corrosion.
 Drove vehicle to GMC dealership in milan mi which confirmed the tpms sensor nut failure due to corrosion.
 Tire destroyed, rim edge chewed up.
 Contacted Mazda USA and they would not offer any consideration, stating that the 3 year warranty had expired 1 month prior, and that corrosion was not covered beyond 3 years.
 I stated that this isn't a cosmetic rust issue, that the corrosion resulted in a safety concern for me and my family, but Mazda would not offer any resolution.
 The vehicle has been driven during 3 mild ohio winters; there is not any signs of corrosion anywhere else on the vehicle; I drive the car thru automatic car washes every 3 weeks or so in the winter just to wash off any road salt.
 No other component on the vehicle is exhibiting corrosion.
 Had vehicle on lift to inspect the underbody.
 It does not seem technically sound that a vehicle component specifically mandate by NHTSA to prevent tires from being ran low in inflation pressure on a vehicle should instead cause my tire to rapidly lose all air pressure.
 This is a safety issue.
 I bought this vehicle new and know its service life.
 This tpms sensor was in use for only 37 months.
 A 3 cent nut put my family at significant safety risk.
-The failure date was Sep.
-22, 2012.

 See all problems of the 2009 Mazda MAZDA5.

-The car is a 2010 Mazda Mazda5.
 Since I purchased the vehicle in April 2010, I have had to return it to the dealership 2 times (June 15-June 19, 2010 and August 2 - August 20, 2010) for the same safety issue: a defective fuel pump.
 These 2 occurrences have now accumulated to 24 days in total that vehicle has been out of service in the 5 month period of ownership.
 Date of 2nd occurrence!
 Friday.
 July 30, 2010 date of 1st occurrence; Monday.
 June 14, 2010 length of repair: Tuesday, June 15 - Saturday, June 19, 2010: 5 days on Monday, June 14, 2010 around 7pm, the vehicle suddenly shut down while driving on highway route 287, during my evening commute from my work location to my home.
 Length of repair; Monday.
 August 2, 2010 - August 20, 2010 - 19 days on Friday, July 30, 2010, while traveling on highway route 80, the vehicle again suddenly shut down while driving on the highway.
 During this incident, not only was I about 80 miles away from home, but I was traveling with 5 children in the vehicle! at this point, I became very concerned for the safety of my children in the car! the possibility that an accident could occur if my car lost power and another vehicle impacted the rear of the vehicle; or if I wasn't able to properly steer the vehicle was extremely high on such a busy highway! again, on Tuesday, September 14, 2010, the car shut off on NJ rt 78 (65 mph zone).
 It then continued to turn on & off during stop & go traffic.
 It even shut off in the credit union drive up banking window!!! since these defects substantially impair the use, value or safety of my vehicle, or the defect is one that is likely to cause death or serious bodily injury if the vehicle is driven.
-This tire pressure monitoring system issue occurred Monday, June 14, 2010.